From Merchant to Messenger

 T. E. Lawrence, Seven Pillars of Wisdom

 It wasn’t easy, as God readily admits, getting the Arabs to buy into his black and white vision of everything.
-He had to metaphorically open one of the gates of Hell and show them the punishment for them to finally give in to “utter despair.”
+He had to metaphorically open one of the gates of Hell and show them the punishment before they would finally give in to “utter despair.”

 23:76 We seized them with the punishment; but they would not submit to their Lord and they would not supplicate.